You’re determined to get in shape while at home. That's great!

 This power tower and pull up bar offers four different height levels to customize your workouts better.
 Plus, its angled pull-up bar allows different grip options, including neutral.

-It’s quite easy to put together, and the design with a thick leather back cushion can give you extra comfort while strengthening your abs, arms, back, chest, shoulders, and legs.
+We like that it’s quite easy to put together, and the design with a thick leather back cushion can give you extra comfort while strengthening your abs, arms, back, chest, shoulders, and legs.

-- Size: 30.8(L) x 42.5(W) x 64.6-84.7(H) inches
+- Size : 30.8(L) x 42.5(W) x 64.6-84.7(H) inches

-- Weight capacity: 550 lbs
+- Weight capacity : 550 lbs

-- Exercises: regular and reverse grip chin-ups, vertical knee raises, hammer pull-ups, dips, push-ups
+- Exercises : regular and reverse grip chin-ups, vertical knee raises, hammer pull-ups, dips, push-ups

 - Astounding weight capacity